Anger, tears for protesters seeking justice for Taylor

+An Associated Press reporter saw National Guard members and armored military vehicles in downtown Louisville.
+At one point Wednesday night, police in riot gear fired flash bangs and formed a line at Jefferson Square, which has been at the center of protests.
+The square had largely cleared out ahead of a nighttime curfew as demonstrators marched through other parts of downtown Louisville.

+Protests quickly erupted elsewhere as well: Demonstrators marched through the streets of New York, Chicago, Washington, D.C., Atlanta, and Philadelphia.
+Packed into a New York City Plaza, protesters chanted, “Say her name, Breonna Taylor,” before marching in the street in downtown Brooklyn, past onlookers and honking cars.
+They were accompanied by musicians setting a steady drum beat.

-“Yes, it’s a bit extreme right now,” said Dekevion Gause, who sat beside a park memorial to Taylor made of flowers, paintings, and tiny grave markers representing Black people killed by police.
-“But it’s a volcano built up and now it’s exploded.”
+“It’s a volcano built up and now it’s exploded,” said Dekevion Gause, who sat beside a Louisville park memorial to Taylor made of flowers, paintings, and tiny grave markers representing Black people killed by police.

 Gause said all of the officers involved in the March 13 raid on Taylor’s home should have been charged with manslaughter.